-Start: Lets you select the style of the start tip, which is the first tip you drew.
+Property Description Maximum Size Adjusts the size of the parts of the pencil lines that are the thickest.
+Parts of the pencil lines that are between the minimum and maximum sizes will be adjusted proportionally.
+Minimum Size Adjusts the size of the parts of the pencil lines that are the thinnest.
+Parts of the pencil lines that are between the minimum and maximum sizes will be adjusted proportionally.
+Pencil Line Shape You can adjust the start, end, and join style of a pencil line.
+Shape Start: Lets you select the style of the start tip, which is the first tip you drew.
 You can choose between Round or Flat style.
 End: Lets you select the style of the end tip, which is the last tip you drew.
 You can choose between Round or Flat style.
 Join: Lets you select the joint style.
 The joints are where the line curves abruptly.
 You could also define the Join style as the corner style.
-You can choose between Round, Mitre and Bevel style.
-Pencil Stencils Gives you the flexibility to change the style and thickness of your pencil lines even after they are drawn.
-You can apply preset pencil stencils or create your own.
+You can Pencil Stencils choose between Round, Mitre and Bevel style.
+Allows you to apply one of the available line thickness stencils to the selected pencil lines.
+Stencils set the width of a pencil lines all along its length.
+You can use one of the preloaded presets, or create your own pencil stencils.
 Adding Texture to a Pencil Line Pencil lines support texture.
 Once a pencil line is drawn, you can apply a preset texture or load your own.
 Textures are independent from pencil stencils.

-Adjusting the Text Selection When you select text with the Select tool, the tool properties will display the Text tool options on the bottom of the view.
-You can also press Alt + 9 to display only the Text properties in the Tool Properties view-see Text Tool Properties on page 464.
+Text Selection

+If your selection include text boxes created with the Text tool, a Text Selection section will appear at the bottom of the Tool Properties view, allowing you to adjust the formatting of the whole text box.

+You can also adjust the formatting of parts of the text in the text box using the Text tool-see Text Tool Properties on page 495.